Поиск по заголовкам произведений

 Сайт: http://dostoevskiy-lit.ru Размер: 17кб.

-Часть текста: the house-porter, who had already waked up and gone out to the gate, and began imploring him not to open it.
+Часть текста: III.
+Book IX.
+The Preliminary Investigation.
+Chapter 1.
+The Beginning of Perhotin"s Official Career Book IX The Preliminary Investigation Chapter 1 The Beginning of Perhotin's Official Career PYOTR ILYITCH PERHOTIN, whom we left knocking at the strong locked gates of the widow Morozov's house, ended, of course, by making himself heard.
+Fenya, who was still excited by the fright she had had two hours before, and too much "upset" to go to bed, was almost frightened into hysterics on hearing the furious knocking at the gate.
+Though she had herself seen him drive away, she fancied that it must be Dmitri Fyodorovitch knocking again, no one else could knock so savagely.
+She ran to the house-porter, who had already waked up and gone out to the gate, and began imploring him not to open it.
 But having questioned Pyotr Ilyitch, and learned that he wanted to see Fenya on very "important business," the man made up his mind at last to open.
 Pyotr Ilyitch was admitted into Fenya's kitchen, but the girl begged him to allow the houseporter to be present, "because of her misgivings."
 He began questioning her and at once learnt the most vital fact, that is, that when Dmitri Fyodorovitch had run out to look for Grushenka, he had snatched up a pestle from the mortar, and that when he returned, the pestle was not with him and his hands were smeared with blood.
-"And the blood was simply flowing, dripping from him, dripping!"
-Fenya kept exclaiming.
-This horrible detail was simply the product of her disordered imagination.
-But although not "dripping," Pyotr Ilyitch had himself seen those hands stained with blood, and had helped to wash them.
-Moreover, the question he had to decide was, not how soon the blood had dried, but ...
+"And the blood was simply flowing, dripping from him,...

 8. Dostoevsky.
 The Brothers Karamazov (English. Братья Карамазовы).
 Part III.
 Book IX.
 The Preliminary Investigation.
 Chapter 9.They Carry Mitya Away